Having Fun with Your Asus Tablet--A Basic Step-by-Step Setup

 Comic Reader: When you only have a short time to kill

-I've converted my dvd collection using DVD Catalyst, a $10 piece of software that runs on a pc:
+DVD Catalyst: I've converted my DVD collection using DVD Catalyst, a $10 piece of software that runs on a pc:

 Home of DVD Catalyst 4 - convert fast and easy AVI DVD MKV to Bionic Droid iPad3 iPhone4 iPod Touch4 Iconica Innotab Galaxy Tab Nabi Playbook Transformer Prime Thrive Vita Xoom XyBoard and more

 DVD Catalyst is a sponsor of this forum, giving excellent support to our members.
-I've converted dvds from many different regions, PAL, NTSC and enabled subtitles, even enlarging the subtitle space when it wouldn't fit.
-DVD Catalyst has conversion profiles for the Transformer and the Prime.
-Best ten bucks I've spent n a long time.
+I've converted DVDs from many different regions, PAL, NTSC and enabled subtitles, even enlarging the subtitle space when it wouldn't fit.
+Best ten bucks I've spent in a long time.

 DVD Catalyst converts movies to mp4 and an average DVD ends up being 1.4gb or so.
 I don't have a Blu-Ray drive and couldn't tell you how they convert.
 I see lots of users reporting success.

 Rather than buying/downloading DRM movies, go to Ebay or Amazon and there are plenty of quality DVDs in the $5 range.
-Get them legally, convert them, store them on your pc or drive and copy them to your MicroSD for viewing.
+Get them legally, convert them, store them on your pc or drive and copy them to the Data\Videos folder for viewing, one of two at a time.

 It will play most formats including mkv.
 That being said, searching the forum will turn up a wide variety of players including BSPlayer, MoboPlayer, VLC Media Player and ES Explorer's own player, ES Media Player.
 Many Video apps have a free plugin, including Dice, Free DicePlayer plugin for tegra2.

-- I've successfully streamed videos from both Amazon Prime and Netflix through the Browser.
-I've also successfully streamed videos from my Win7 desktop to my Nexus7 via ES File Explorer's LAN Connection.
+I've successfully streamed videos from both Amazon Prime and Netflix through the Browser.
+I've also successfully streamed videos from my Win7 desktop to my tablet via ES File Explorer's LAN Connection.
 As of now, I can't steam via my XP desktop.

-- You might choose scan, to find your IP Address.
-Otherwise, on a pic, click start, type in cmd in the search bar, hit enter and the type in Ipconfig in the resulting dos box and hit enter.
+- You can hit search at the bottom of the screen to find your PC IP address, otherwise, on a pic, click start, type in cmd in the search bar, hit enter and the type in Ipconfig in the resulting dos box and hit enter.

-Make a Docs folder on your MicroSD card and/or your SD card.
+Make a Docs folder in your Data folder.
 Go on your desktop, Mac or PC, and use Word to save a variety of template docs.
 One with the margins of your choice, one with columns and so on.

-Don't have word on your desktop?
+Open Office: Don't have Word on your desktop?
 Personally, I kicked the habit and use Open Office: There are free versions for both PC and Mac:

 Apache OpenOffice - The Free and Open Productivity Suite